krypt0k1/CryptographyProjects/README.md

 The plan is to deploy a Two-Tier Hierarchy where we have a total of three hosts.

-- One will serve as a Root-CA. To prevent compromise, the Root-CA will be offline and online when required by the two Sub-CA.
+- One will serve as a Root-CA.
 - One host will serve as Standalone Online Sub-CA #1
 - One host will serve as Standalone Online Sub-CA #2

+To prevent compromise, the Root-CA will be offline and only turned online when required by the two Sub-CA.

 ![image](https://github.com/krypt0k1/CryptographyProjects/assets/111711434/69950c57-0b35-4731-8896-96507124b56a)

 This AD CS deployment will utilize a Hardware Security Module to protect the private key of the Root CA and subsequent Sub-CA using module protection.

-A nShield 5 Security Module will be used as part of this lab.
-The Entrust nShield 5 t/N is a hardware security module (HSM) designed to provide robust and tamper-resistant cryptographic services for sensitive data and critical applications.
+A nShield 5c Security Module will be used as part of this lab.
+The Entrust nShield 5c is a hardware security module (HSM) designed to provide robust and tamper-resistant cryptographic services for sensitive data and critical applications.
 HSMs are specialized devices that safeguard cryptographic keys and perform cryptographic operations, ensuring the confidentiality, integrity, and authenticity of digital communications and transactions.

 The nShield Hardware Security Module device can be integrated into a wide range of systems, including cloud environments, virtualized infrastructure, and traditional data centers.
 Its ease of management and integration, combined with its ability to offload resource-intensive cryptographic tasks, contribute to improved performance and reduced operational risks.

  Prerequisites
  ----------------

-- 3 or more hosts with Windows Server OS (2012, 2016, 2019, 2022 supported)
+ To configure a two-tier hierarchy Windows Server Public Key Infrastructure (PKI), you will need the following:

+- Two Windows Server 2012 R2 or later servers
+- A domain controller
+- A web server (optional)
 - 1 Host (Offline Root CA), 1 Host (Online Sub-CA), 1 Host (Online Sub-CA), 1 Host (Domain Controller).
 - All hosts must have Security World Software installed (proprietary Entrust hardserver software).
 - All hosts must have the nCipher CNG and CSP wizards installed.
 The wizards come pre-installed by default with an installation of Security World Client Software.